-Box 2: Confidential information
+Box 2.
+Confidential information

-- Documents intended for internal purposes only, or classified under the Bank's internal classification regime; - Board documents, unless Board approval for release is given; - Privileged information such as legal advice and correspondence with external legal advisers; - Information which, if disclosed, in the Bank's view would seriously undermine the policy dialogue with the country of operations concerned; - Information that, if disclosed, could violate the law, or prove a threat to the national security of a member country; - Information in the Bank's possession which was not created by the Bank and is identified by its originator as being sensitive and confidential, or when the originator has requested that its release be restricted; - Information related to procurement processes, including pre-qualification information submitted by prospective bidders, tenders, proposals or price quotations, or records of deliberative processes; - Project evaluation reports which are produced for internal use only; - Financial, business or proprietary information of private entities received by the Bank in the analysis or negotiation of loans, unless permission is given by those private entities to release this information.
+- Documents intended for internal purposes only, or classified under the Bank's internal classification regime; - Board documents, unless Board approval for release is given; - Privileged information such as legal advice and correspondence with external legal advisers; - Information which, if disclosed, in the Bank's view would seriously undermine the policy dialogue with the country of operations concerned; - Information that, if disclosed, could violate the law, or prove a threat to the national security of a member country; - Information in the Bank's possession which was not created by the Bank and is identified by its originator as being sensitive and confidential, or when the originator legitimately has requested that its release be restricted; - Information related to procurement processes, including pre-qualification information submitted by prospective bidders, tenders, proposals or price quotations (other than the total contract price), or records of deliberative processes; - Financial, business or proprietary information of private entities received by the Bank in the analysis or negotiation of loans, unless permission is given by those private entities to release this information.